rrandall91/safeguard/README.md

 Safeguard is a lightweight wrapper library designed to provide simple helper function for implementing industry standard hashing and encryption using the SHA256 and AES-GCM algorithms, respectively.

+## Features

+* Simple wrapper for handling AES-GCM encryption and decryption
+* Simple wrapper for handling SHA256 hashing
+* No dependencies (only uses the Go standard library)

 ## Usage

 ```go